Who's The Real Jeff Sessions? Two Hearings In 1986 Show A Conflicting Picture

 At his second hearing, however, Sessions contradicted his earlier testimony.

-"I know what I believe about these organizations," he said, asserting that "they are quintessentially American organizations, they are not un-American organizations."
+"I know what I believe about these organizations," he said, asserting that "they are quintessentially American organizations; they are not un-American organizations."

-Joseph Biden, then a senator on the committee, pressed the point, asking, "Are you telling us that you, Jeff Sessions, at no time, has concluded that the National Council of Churches has engaged in un-American activities?"
+Joe Biden, then a senator on the committee, pressed the point, asking, "Are you telling us that you, Jeff Sessions, at no time, [have] concluded that the National Council of Churches has engaged in un-American activities?"

 "My opinion is they have not," Sessions replied.
 "They may have taken positions that I consider to be adverse to the security interests of the United States," but in response to further questions, he said that does not make the organizations or their positions "un-American."